Multiplayer Federated Learning: Reaching Equilibrium with Less Communication: : Algorithm and Convergence Guarantees

 where $\zeta = 2 - \gamma \ell\tau - 2(\tau - 1)\gamma L_{\mathrm{max}} \sqrt{\kappa/3} > 0$ (by the choice of $\gamma$). \end{theorem}

 Theorem \ref{theorem:deterministic-local-GDA} shows that deterministic \abbvname converges linearly to an equilibrium.
-This distinguishes our result from the analyses of local gradient descent for finite sum minimization in heterogeneous data setups, where one has convergence to a neighborhood of optimum even when there is no noise \citep{KhaledMishchenkoRichtarik2020_tighter}, unless further correction mechanism is used \citep{MishchenkoMalinovskyStichRichtarik2022_proxskip}.
-In addition, note that when $\tau = 1$, the step-size constraint and the convergence rate of Theorem~\ref{theorem:deterministic-local-GDA} coincide with those from the analysis of the gradient descent-ascent (GDA) under the \hyperref[assumption:quasi-strong-monotonicity]{\textbf{\textit{(QSM)}}} and \hyperref[assumption:star-cocoercivity]{\textbf{\textit{(SCO)}}} assumptions from \citep{LoizouBerardGidelMitliagkasLacoste-Julien2021_stochastic}, showing the tightness of our analysis.
+This is in contrast with the case of local gradient descent in FL setup with heterogeneous data, where convergence is only to a neighborhood of the optimum even in the absence of noise \citep{KhaledMishchenkoRichtarik2020_tighter}, unless further correction mechanism is used \citep{MishchenkoMalinovskyStichRichtarik2022_proxskip}.
+This is because the classical FL problem is modeled as finite sum minimization, whereas our MpFL is modeled as a game, for which the existence of a variationally stable equilibrium is a standard assumption for convergence analysis \citep{bravo2018bandit, mertikopoulos2019learning, LoizouBerardGidelMitliagkasLacoste-Julien2021_stochastic, mertikopoulos2024unified}.
+In particular, when $\tau = 1$, the step-size constraint and the convergence rate of Theorem~\ref{theorem:deterministic-local-GDA} reduces to the analysis of gradient descent-ascent (GDA) under the \hyperref[assumption:quasi-strong-monotonicity]{\textbf{\textit{(QSM)}}} and \hyperref[assumption:star-cocoercivity]{\textbf{\textit{(SCO)}}} assumptions from \citep{LoizouBerardGidelMitliagkasLacoste-Julien2021_stochastic}, showing that our analysis is tight and consistent with the existing literature.